Toad® for IBM DB2

 Toad supports any of these DB2 and operating system versions.

-The agent supports servers running in any of these operation systems:
+The agent supports servers running in any of these operating systems:

 • Sun Solaris 7 or later